St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Process_Description:

-Creating a web map and web mapping application: After each map service is published (or re-published, as new datasets are published and archived), the map services were added and saved to a blank web map (https://usgs.maps.arcgis.com/home/item.html?id=fa577f88c5e94719a678a671edc27e60) in ArcGIS Online via the REST service link.
-The hosted feature layer (SPCMSC Geologic Core and Sample Database) was also added to the web map.
-Basemaps (World Imagery and Hybrid Reference Layer) were also added to the web map to enhance data visualization.
-Pop-ups were configured for each feature layer, that present the most pertinent information from the attribute table when the layer is selected in the map.
-Certain pop-ups must be manually edited again once the service is republished.
+Creating a web map and web mapping application (original methodology): After each map service was published (or re-published, as new datasets were published and archived), the map services were added and saved to a blank web map in ArcGIS Online via the REST service URL.
+The SPCMSC Geologic Core and Sample Database was also added to the web map (classic).
+Basemaps (World Imagery and Hybrid Reference Layer) were added to the web map to enhance data visualization.
+Pop-ups were configured for each feature layer, that presented the most pertinent information from the attribute table when the layer was selected in the map.
+Certain pop-ups were manually edited again once the service was republished.
 Next, the SPCMSC Geoscience Data Viewer web mapping application was developed using Esri's ArcGIS Online Web AppBuilder.
 The web map was added to the application and various widgets were added to the application for enhanced functionality.
-Please read the 'About' widget within the application for more information about the widgets and functions contained in the application.
-The web map and associated web mapping application automatically update when the REST map services and hosted feature layer are republished.
+The web map and associated web mapping application automatically updated when the REST map services were republished.
+The methods described in this process were changed to hosted feature layers and an ArcGIS Online Instant App in 2023.
+Please refer to subsequent process steps below for more information.

 Source_Used_Citation_Abbreviation: Bathymetry_DEMs